euc-dev/euc-dev.github.io/docs/dev-centre/index.md

   - toc
 ---

 Find Developer and DevOps Resources for omnissa Technology Platforms.
-APIs, SDKs, docs, code samples, tools, workshops, and other resources to help developers and DevOps teams design, develop, and certify solutions for omnissa products and platforms.
+APIs, SDKs, docs, code samples, tools, workshops, and other resources to help developers and DevOps teams design, develop, and certify solutions for Omnissa products and platforms.

 ::cards::

 - title: Workspace ONE
-  content: Securely Integrate Your Mobile Apps with VMware Workspace ONE
+  content: Securely Integrate Your Mobile Apps with Omnissa Workspace ONE
   url: ws1/index.md
   image: ../assets/logos/ws1-logo.png